Shiregreen and Brightside

 Shiregreen and Brightside ward—which includes the districts of Brightside, Shiregreen, and Wincobank—is one of the 28 electoral wards in City of Sheffield, England.
 It is located in the northern part of the city and covers an area of 6.5 km2.
 The population of this ward in 2011 was 20,826 people in 8,696 households.
-It is one of the wards making up the Sheffield Brightside parliamentary constituency.
+It is one of the wards making up the Sheffield Brightside and Hillsborough parliamentary constituency.